andreasvarga/PeriodicMatrices.jl/README.md

 ## About

 `PeriodicMatrices.jl` provides the basic tools to handle periodic time-varying matrices.
-The time dependence can be either continuous or discrete.

 For a real periodic matrix `A(t)` with period `T`, the dependence of the time variable `t` can be either continuous or discrete.